 Many thanks to my good whisky friend Johnnie Stumbler (@johnniestumbler) from the Nosing Arse blog for this sample of Pittyvaich; my first time trying anything from this distillery.

 This 16 year old Aberfeldy dram is the latest release from this highland distillery.

-Day 8 of the whisky advent calendar is this Balvenie Single Barrel Sherry Cask 15 Year Old.
+Day 13 on the whisky advent calendar was this Glendronach 12 Year Old.

 This is the day 11 dram from my Whisky Advent Calendar, and the third time I've tried a That Boutique-y Whisky Company Arran batch after previously having batch 1 and batch 3.